guillermooo/sublime-undocs/source/customization/menus.rst

 the following rules apply:

 #.
 A menu item with a submenu
-   cannot invoke command.
+   cannot invoke a command.
-   It also overrides the :ref:`separator caption <menu-separators>` and causes the item to render a literal hyphen as caption.
+   If the :ref:`separator caption <menu-separators>` is used, it will be rendered as a literal hyphen.

 #.
 If no caption is provided,
    a caption is inferred